-Residents typically complete four months rotating as a Prosector on the Autopsy service, plus an additional month as the Charge Resident, supervising junior residents during the early part of the academic year.
-Two to three residents are assigned to the Autopsy Service each month.
-Residents perform autopsies on patients from Vanderbilt University Hospital and Monroe-Carell Jr. Children's Hospital in the autopsy suite at Vanderbilt University Hospital, and on patients from the Department of Veteran's Affairs Tennessee Valley Healthcare System in the autopsy suite at the Nashville VA campus.
-Supervised by a member of the attending staff, residents assume progressive responsibility for chart review, clinician contact, consent review, sampling for ancillary studies, prosection, microscopic review and reporting of autopsy cases.
-Residents are expected to present cases they have prosected at interdisciplinary conferences.
+Welcome!.
+As part of our residency program, you'll have the exciting opportunity to spend four months rotating as a Prosector on the Autopsy service.
+Additionally, you'll take on a month as the Charge Resident, where you'll supervise and mentor junior residents during the early part of the academic year.
+Each month, we typically assign two to three residents to the Autopsy Service, providing a collaborative and supportive learning environment.
+During your time on the Autopsy service, you'll perform autopsies on patients from Vanderbilt University Hospital and Monroe-Carell Jr. Children's Hospital in our dedicated autopsy suite, as well as on patients from the Department of Veteran's Affairs Tennessee Valley Healthcare System at the Nashville VA campus.
+Under the guidance of our experienced attending staff, you'll gradually take on more responsibilities, including chart reviews, clinician contact, consent reviews, sampling for ancillary studies, prosection, microscopic examination, and reporting on autopsy cases.
+You'll also have the chance to present the cases you've prosected at interdisciplinary conferences, showcasing your hard work and insights!

-One of the residents on service (either the autopsy or charge resident) will hold the pager (615-835-0326) overnight and over weekends.
-Autopsy pages during these times are rare.
+For added support, one of the residents on service-either the autopsy or charge resident-will hold the pager (615-835-0326) overnight and over weekends.
+Autopsy pages during these times are quite rare!